ZackMason/windows-cpp-guide/README.md

 ## CMAKE

 A good option if you have a lot of dependencies is to use cmake, ninja, and conan.
-I have an old script that initializes projects with a cmake and optional conan setup [here](https://github.com/ZackMason/cpp_init).
+I have an old script that initializes projects with a cmake and optional conan setup here called [cpp_init](https://github.com/ZackMason/cpp_init).

-You will need to learn how each of these tools work. learning cmake is unfortunately not very easy in my experience, there is a lot of dated info.
+You will need to learn how each of these tools work.
+Learning cmake is unfortunately not very easy in my experience, there is a lot of dated info.
 Reading through the script linked above will give you a starting idea.

 Heres what a cmake script might look like